MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 These assertions should validate that the properties are set correctly on the deployed Azure Resource.

 We are storing the file with a `*.spec.ps1` file type.
-`Spec` as a means to describing that this is file contains a specification that is going to be validated.
+`Spec` as a means to describing that this file contains a specification that is going to be validated.

 > If you wish to create script files manually with different conventions, that's fine, but all Pester test scripts must end with `.Tests.ps1` in order for Invoke‐Pester to run them.
 See [Creating a Pester Test](https://github.com/pester/Pester/wiki/Pester#creating-a-pester-test)

-As Pester will pick up every `*.Tests.ps1` we want the specification to not be triggered, rather our loop through all resources, subjects under tests, should invoke our specification.
+As Pester picks up every `*.Tests.ps1` we want the specification itself to not be triggered, as the specification is general and should be reusable.
+Rather we want to loop through a set of resources or subjects under tests that should be tested against the specification.

 Hence we are going to create an additonal file with the file ending  `*.Tests.ps1`, which will invoke all `*.spec.ps1` with a given name (and resource group name).
 This can be merged and adjusted, if the flexibility is not needed, and as this approach is very opinionated.